Ottoman Crete: Rebellions against Ottoman rule

 The International Squadron forced the Ottoman troops to depart Crete in November 1898.
-Rural Turks and Bashibazuks (irregular Turkish troops), goaded by the appointment of Stylianos M. Alexiou as the first Christian director of the Revenue Service, on 6 September 1898 (25 August 1898 according to the Julian calendar then in use on Crete, which was 12 days behind the modern Gregorian calendar during the 19th century), as the new clerks were on their way to start work in the town customs house, attacked them and the British detachment escorting them.
+Rural Turks and bashi-bazuks (irregular Turkish troops), goaded by the appointment of Stylianos M. Alexiou as the first Christian director of the Revenue Service, on 6 September 1898 (25 August 1898 according to the Julian calendar then in use on Crete, which was 12 days behind the modern Gregorian calendar during the 19th century), as the new clerks were on their way to start work in the town customs house, attacked them and the British detachment escorting them.
 A Turkish mob rapidly spread throughout the town, as Cretan Greek houses and shops were pillaged and buildings were torched, particularly in the area then known as Vezir Çarşı, the modern-day 25 August Street.
 Around 700 Cretan Greeks, 17 British soldiers, and the British Consul in Crete were killed.
 The Great Powers ordered the rapid trial and execution of the Muslim Cretan ringleaders of the riots.
 In the wake of the Candia massacre, the Great Powers decided that all Ottoman influence on Crete had to cease.
 On 6 November 1898, under the orders of the Powers, the last Ottoman troops withdrew from the island, marking the end of 253 years of Ottoman rule.
 The Cretan State, autonomous but under the suzerainty of the Sultan and under international occupation, was established upon the arrival of its first High Commissioner, Prince George of Greece and Denmark, on 21 December 1898 (9 December according to the Julian calendar).

 Demographics

-Ottomans never transferred colonists to Crete, all the Muslim population of the island was of Cretan origin, mostly speaking exclusively the Cretan dialect.
+Ottomans never transferred colonists to Crete.
+The Muslim Turkokritiki were of Cretan origin, mostly speaking exclusively the Cretan dialect.
 After the Ottoman conquest of 1669, a sizeable proportion of the population gradually converted to Islam.
-According to the 17th-century English diplomat and historian Paul Rycaut, the Orthodox population welcomed Ottomans as liberators from the "oppressive rule of Roman Catholic Italians" and "began to undergo conversion to Islam in substantial numbers".
+There were also Black Muslim Cretans of sub-Saharan African descent and named Halikoutes and Turkogifti (Turkish Gypsies).
 Contemporary estimates vary, but on the eve of the Greek War of Independence, up to 45% of the population of the island may have been Muslim.
-A small number of these were crypto-Christians, who converted back to Christianity; others fled Crete because of the unrest.
-By the last Ottoman census in 1881, Christians were 76% of the population, and Muslims (usually called "Turks" regardless of language, culture or ancestry) only 24%, but Muslims were over 60% in the three large towns on the north coast and Monofatsi.
+By the last Ottoman census in 1881, Christians were 76% of the population, and Muslims (usually called "Turks" regardless of language, culture or ancestry) 24% of the population, but Muslims were over 60% in the three large towns on the north coast and Monofatsi.
 Christians were 93% of the population in 1923 of the districts of Crete.
 The remaining Muslims were forced to leave for Turkey in the population exchange by religion between Greece and Turkey.